-If you have followed my blog, you know that my oldest daughter suffered for over 7 years with many unexplained symptoms – chronic sinusitis, constant headaches, recurrent asthma, and chronic (albeit not life threatening) infections.
+My friend Hillary’s oldest daughter, Hannah, suffered for over seven years with many unexplained symptomschronic sinusitis, constant headaches, recurrent asthma, and chronic (albeit not life-threatening) infections.

-During these years I visited MANY doctors and specialists, all in the quest to “fix” my child who was suffering.
-And in all of these years, one of her most constant complaints (and one of the hardest for me to address medicinally) were her headaches.
+During those years, they visited MANY doctors and specialists, all in the quest to “fix” her child who was suffering.
+In all of those years, one of her daughter’s most constant complaints (and one of the hardest for Hillary to address medicinally) was her headaches.

-In the end, Hannah’s headaches were all directly related to an anatomical issue that was resulting in a never ending sinus infection.
+In the end, Hannah’s headaches were directly related to an anatomical issue, resulting in a never-ending sinus infection.

-FOR MORE ON WHAT I LEARNED FROM OUR SINUS STRUGGLES:
+FOR MORE ON WHAT SHE LEARNED FROM THE SINUS STRUGGLES:

-But if your child is dealing with headaches that come and go, or recur more often than you think you should, this information from The Diamond Headache Clinic will be invaluable.
+If your child is dealing with headaches that come and go or recur more often than you think you should, this information from The Diamond Headache Clinic will be invaluable.

-Migraine headaches can be some of the worst pain imaginable, and for children it can be even worse.
+Migraine headaches can be some of the worst pain imaginable, and it can be even worse for children.

-Although children as young as 2 years old can suffer from migraines, they are most common among adolescents and teenagers.
-To make matters worse, the pain children can suffer due to a migraine headache can make parents feel helpless and frustrated about how they can help their children feel better.
+Although children as young as two can suffer from migraines, they are most common among adolescents and teenagers.
+To make matters worse, the pain children can suffer from a migraine headache can make parents feel helpless and frustrated about how they can help their children feel better.

 Understanding how migraine headaches affect children can be helpful for parents in getting their children the relief they need.

 In some cases, a migraine may not even be a headache at all.
-Instead, pain in the abdomen or vomiting may be an indication that your child will suffer from migraine headaches later in life.
+Instead, abdominal pain or vomiting may indicate that your child will suffer from migraine headaches later in life.
 Although migraines can be extremely painful for children and their parents, understanding the problem is an important first step toward relief.

 Children who suffer from migraines may become withdrawn, moody, aggressive or suddenly uninterested in certain activities like reading or playing outside.